igrishaev/pg/doc/installation.md

 Usually, you don't need to specify more than one package because they depend on each other and will be download automatically.

-## Installing the Client (without a pool)
+## Client

 The `pg-client` module ships a client access to Postgres.
-Since the coneection pool depends on logging facility, it's shipped in a separate package.
+Since the connection pool depends on logging facility, it's shipped in a separate package.

 ~~~clojure